mongodb/docs/source/includes/api/list-tables/custom-roles.rst

    * - ``actions.action``
      - string
      - Name of the privilege action.
+For a complete list of actions available in the |service| API, see :doc:`/reference/api/custom-role-actions`.

    * - ``actions.resources``
      - array